top of page

 Jane Hoffbrau and Eagle Canyon trail begins on an abandoned road

-The trail begins on the lowest foothills in the Santa Rosa Mountains where the mountains begin to rise out of the Coachella Valley.
+The trail begins on the lowest foothills where the Santa Rosa Mountains begin to rise out of the Coachella Valley.
 This transition is no accident.
 Palm Springs sits directly along the San Andreas Fault system, where the Earth’s crust has been fractured, shifted, and lifted rapidly relative to the valley floor.

 View of Coachella Valley on the Jane Hoffbrau and Eagle Canyon trail